finos/datahelix/README.md

 The data generator has been written in Java to allow cross platform compatibility, allowing it to work on Microsoft Windows, Apple Mac and Linux equally.

 ## Getting started
-As the data generator is at a _beta_ stage, there are no published releases.
-To be able to use this tool, please build the tool (see development setup instructions below) then you'll be able to use it as with the examples below.
+You will need Java v1.8 installed to run the generator, it can be [downloaded here](https://www.java.com/en/download/manual.jsp).

+You can download the [latest generator here](https://github.com/ScottLogic/data-engineering-generator/releases/).

 ### Usage examples

 <!-- A few motivating and useful examples of how your project can be used.
 Spice this up with code blocks and potentially screenshots / videos ([LiceCap](https://www.cockos.com/licecap/) is great for this kind of thing) -->

 #### Generate valid data
-`dg generate "<path to profile>" "<path to output directory or file>"`
+`java -jar generator.jar generate "<path to profile>" "<path to output directory or file>"`

 Optional additional switches:
 * `-n 1000` limit the output to 1000 rows
 * `-t <data-generation-type>` - produce different data in different ways, see [generation types](./generator/docs/GenerationTypes.md)

-Pass no arguments to `dg generate` to see additional switches and values.
+See [additional details here](./generator/README.md) on the switches that can be provided.

 #### Generate violated data
-`dg generateTestCases "<path to profile>" "<path to output directory>"`
+`java -jar generator.jar generateTestCases "<path to profile>" "<path to output directory>"`

 Optional additional switches:
 * `-n 1000` limit the output to 1000 rows per rule violation
 * `-t <data-generation-type>` - produce different data in different ways, see [generation types](./generator/docs/GenerationTypes.md)

-Pass no arguments to `dg generateTestCases` to see additional switches and values.
+See [additional details here](./generator/README.md) on the switches that can be provided.

 ## How it works